-NIRAG meets quarterly on the 2nd Tuesday of February, May, August and November at 7:30pm upstairs in the Bulli Community Centre (the old Bulli Council/Llibrary) building.
+NIRAG meets quarterly on the 1st Wednesday of February, May, August and November at 7:00pm in the Bulli Community Centre Hall (the old Bulli Council Library), Princes Highway, Bulli.

 All residents are welcome to join NIRAG and attend our meetings.

 To contact us we have an email for correspondence: email@example.com